daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

-1. Under Admin centers, select **Compliance**.
-A new browser page opens to the welcome page of the Microsoft Purview compliance portal.
+1. Under Admin centers, select **Security**.
+A new browser page opens to the welcome page of Microsoft Defender.

 1. From the left navigation panel of the Microsoft Purview compliance portal, select **Show all**.

-1. In the left navigation panel, under solutions, select **Audit**.
-Note: the audit functionality is also accessible through the Microsoft 365 Defender home page.
+1. In the left navigation panel, scroll down and expand **System**.
+From the expanded list, select **Audit**.
+Note: the audit functionality is also accessible through the Microsoft Purview portal.

-1. Verify that the **Search** tab is selected (underlined).

-1. Once you land on the Audit page, wait 2-3 minutes.
+1. Once you land on the Audit page, wait 1-2 minutes.
 If Auditing is NOT enabled, you'll see a blue bar on the top of the page that says start recording user and admin activity.
 Select **Start recording user and admin activity**.
 Once auditing is enabled, the blue bar disappears.
 If the blue bar is not present, then auditing is already enabled, and no further action is required.

-1. Return to the home page of the Microsoft Purview compliance portal by selecting **Home** from the left navigation panel.

-### Microsoft Defender for Cloud Apps file monitoring

-In this setup task, you will enable file monitoring in Microsoft Defender for Cloud Apps.

-1. Open the browser tab for the Microsoft 365 admin center.
-If you previously closed it, open a new browser tab and in the address bar, enter **https://admin.microsoft.com** and from the left navigation pane of the Microsoft 365 admin center, select **Show all**.

-1. Under Admin centers, select **Security**.
-A new browser page opens to the welcome page of the Microsoft 365 Defender portal.

-1. From the left navigation panel, select **Files**, which is listed under Cloud apps.
+1. From the left navigation panel, under System, select **Settings**.

+1. From the settings page, select **Cloud apps**.
+Scroll down, then under Information Protection select **Files**.

-1. If not already enabled, you'll need to select **Enable file monitoring** and select the box next to where it says **Enable file monitoring** then select **Save**.
+1. If not already enabled, select the box next to where it says **Enable file monitoring** then select **Save**.

-1. From the left navigation panel, under cloud apps, select **Files** to return to the files page.
-If you successfully enabled file monitoring, you should see the filter options on the top of the page.
-It may take some time for files from the pre-configured lab tenant to be displayed.
+### Configure Compliance administrator role

+In this setup task, you'll add yourself, as the MOD administrator, to the Compliance administrator role group.

+1. Open a new Microsoft Edge browser tab.
+In the address bar, enter **https://purview.microsoft.com**.
+To access the new Microsoft Purview portal, select the box next to where it says, **I agree to the terms of data flow disclosure and Privacy Statements**, then select **Get started**.
+1. From the left navigation panel, select **Settings**.
+1. From the navigation panel that opens, select **Roles and scoped** to expand the option, then select **Role groups**.
+1. In the search box on the right side of the screen, search on the term **Compliance**.
+Select **Compliance Administrator**.
+    1. Select **Edit**.
+    1. Select **Choose users**.
+    1. Search for MOD Administrator, select the box next to **MOD Administrator** then select the **Select** button on the bottom of the page.
+    1. Select **Next** then select **Save**, then finally select **Done**.
+1. This concludes the setup for the Microsoft 365 tenant, you can close the browser tabs.

 ## Pre-Demo setup of the Azure Cloud Slice Subscription